eike-heimpel/kitstarter/README.md

 4. **Brevo** - For transactional emails
 5. **Vercel** - For deployment

+You can disable auth by setting `PUBLIC_AUTH_ENABLED` to `false` in your `.env` file, in which case you can leave the supabase keys empty.

 Add the respective API keys to your `.env` file.

 ## Development